jakeshi/python_data_structure/README.md

 implement basic structure in python

-you can contact me at jakehku@gmail.com or follow me on twitter: @jake_shi
+you can contact me or follow me on twitter: @jakeshi1